jobcloud/applywith-sdk/README.md

                             // Make sure that the injectElement is available on the DOM
                             // when you call `install`.

   locale: 'de',             // Locale.
-Supported locales are 'de', 'fr' or 'en'.
+Supported locales are 'de', 'fr' or 'en' (jobs_ch),
+                            // 'de', 'fr' for jobup_ch.

   useFileRefs: false,       // Setting this to true will remove the binary data for the
                             // documents in the callback.
 Instead files will be delivered
                             // as a url from which the files can be downloaded.
 Setting this
                             // is recommended for bandwidth reasons.

-  callback: (data) => {}    // The callback function that gets called when the process was
+  callback: (data) => {},   // The callback function that gets called when the process was
                             // successful to provide the applicants data.
 Use this to
                             // map the data to the application form.

+  tenant: 'jobs_ch',        // Tenant.
+Supported tenants are 'jobs_ch' or 'jobup_ch'.

+  colorVariant: 'white',    // Color of the ApplyWith-Button.
+Supported colors for tenant
+                            // 'jobs_ch' are 'blue' or 'white', for tenant 'jobup_ch' are
+                            // 'green', 'white', 'grey'.
 })
 ```